pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 .. conflict.
 This feature currently works with Apache Cassandra only.
 Tests exist in the library, other
 .. documentation is forthcoming.
 ..

-..
-Todo: The library function ``construct_cassandra_eventstore()`` can be used to
-.. construct an event store that uses the Apache Cassandra classes.

-.. .. code:: python

-..    from eventsourcing.infrastructure.cassandra import factory

-..    event_store = factory.construct_cassandra_eventstore(
-..    )